 A special thanks to Lord Laidlaw and the Laidlaw Foundation for enabling my research, as well as to my supervisor Dr Alice König for helping guide me and facilitating my contributions to the Visualising War project.

-[iii] I will be using the English name as opposed to the original Shingeki no Kyojin.
+[i] I will be using the English name as opposed to Shingeki no Kyojin for ease of writing.

 [ii] For additional resources to understand Attack on Titan, I recommend the Fandom Wiki page if you’d want to look up specific groups or concepts.
 This video essay on youtube from invaderzz I have found extremely useful in interpreting the ending section of the manga.

 [iii] All quotations and images are taken from Shingeki no Kyojin.
 Isayama, 2009, Chapter 2, p.
 20.

 [vii] Please note that the abilities and features of each of the Nine Titans depends on who the inheritor is.
 Each person who inherits one of the Nine Titans has a unique appearance, but different inheritors of the same Titans have similar visual appearances.